DungTranCyber/intune-no-error-uninstall-bug/docs/testing-notes.md

 5. Comparing 32-bit and 64-bit PowerShell behavior.
 6. Testing `Sysnative` to relaunch the script in 64-bit PowerShell.

+# Testing Notes

+## What Made This Hard

+...

+## Key Discovery

+...

+## Validation Steps

+...

+## Troubleshooting Process

+Because there was no clear error, I had to isolate the issue manually.

+I used two methods:

+1. Added `Write-Host` output throughout the script while using transcript/logging to see which steps were reached.
+2. Removed chunks of the uninstall script from the bottom upward and tested after each change.

+The script appeared to run, but the output stopped around the registry lookup section.
+When I checked the variable that should have contained the installed application information, it was empty.

+That was confusing because when I manually opened normal PowerShell and checked the same registry path, the uninstall string existed.

+The key discovery came when I opened 32-bit PowerShell manually and tested the same registry lookup.
+In that context, the script could not see the expected 64-bit registry uninstall path.

+That confirmed the issue was not the uninstall command itself.
+The issue was the PowerShell execution context used by Intune.

 ## Lesson

+...

 A script can “run successfully” and still fail logically.